shlomif/shlomif-tech-diary/jennamarbles-reddit-clarification.md

 As a Hebrew speaker, I can testify that the Hebrew word ["Shalom"](https://en.wikipedia.org/wiki/Shalom), which stems from the proto-Semitic ["salaam"](https://en.wiktionary.org/wiki/Reconstruction:Proto-Semitic/%C5%A1al%C4%81m-), which stems from the base root for "completeness" and "wholeness", has a canonical meaning of "well-being", "welfare", and "harmony".
 But it can mean "prosperity" rather than "quiet" or tranquility.
 In the [ending of Kung Fu Panda 1](https://www.youtube.com/watch?v=UBN77b4P39s) the protagonist, Po, who is an obese Panda, gets tired of laying idle next to his master ( Shifu ) who has reached inner peace after Po defeated the dangerous antagonist.
 As a result, he suggests they both go and grab a bite, which Shifu accepts.
 I think humans [dislike being idle](http://www.paulgraham.com/opensource.html) for too long when awake.

 So I think while homicide and premature physical deaths are on a decline (minus a few outliers), we'll not see less verbal arguments on "the media" (= people who can comment) and humanity still has many intellectual and physical/natural issues to overcome.
-So "You gotta be bad, bold, and wiser" to quote [Des'ree's song](https://www.youtube.com/watch?v=pO40TcKa_5U).
-There are friends to support you though, including online ones.
+So "You gotta be bad, bold, wiser, hard, tough and stronger" to quote [Des'ree's song](https://www.youtube.com/watch?v=pO40TcKa_5U).
+There are friends who can help you though, including online ones.